 Handling Client Money

-In the vast majority of cases we do not handle client money and all premiums, contributions and investments should be made directly to the provider of the arrangement in question.
+In the vast majority of cases we do not handle client money and all premiums, contributions and investments are made directly to the provider of the arrangement in question.
 If payment is to be made to the company then this should be made to our Client Premium Account, details of which are available on request.

 A receipt will be issued for all monies paid and you should keep these in a safe place.
 We cannot pay a premium where the customer has not paid us.
 Product providers may cancel cover where a customer has failed to meet their obligations in relation to payment terms and conditions.